JosephusPaye/win-audio-outputs/README.md

 ### Change default output

-The following program changes the default multimedia output to the first non-default one.
+The following program changes the default multimedia output to the first non-default one:

 ```js
 import { listOutputs, setAsDefault } from '@josephuspaye/win-audio-outputs';